 You won’t typically see the dark, discolored spots on your gums that you would see when on your teeth.
 Bacteria can still build up around and beneath your gum line, causing infections similar to cavities, though.
 If you notice redness in your gums, this may be a sign of inflammation.
 Swelling and pain are also signs of inflammation.
 Chronic inflammation in your gums is characterized as gingivitis, or the initial stage of gum disease.
 To treat this condition, you should see your dentist for a periodontal cleaning.

 A Periodontal Cleaning Removes Bacteria

 When bacteria build up beneath your gum line, they produce acid that causes inflammation.
 This acid can also start to break down the connective tissue between your teeth and your jaw bone.
-This connection is vital for the stability and durability of your bite.
+This connection is vital for the .
 Periodontal cleanings remove this bacteria so that these connections can heal.
 Your dentist can either physically or sonically break up the bacterial buildup that is causing the infection.
 Then, your dentist can smooth the surfaces of your tooth’s roots so that it can reconnect to the jaw bone.